Symptoms might also show up in places you don’t expect, like your eyes. Here’s what you need to know.

 - Changes to your glasses or contacts prescription

-Steroids you put on your skin or take by mouth for long periods of time can raise your risk for this disease.
+Steroids you put on your skin or take by mouth for long periods of time can raise your risk for this disease at am earlier age.
 Cataracts are usually treated with surgery.
 Your eye doctor will take out the cloudy lens and put in an artificial one.